 Another way to show yourself some love is by doing something nice for yourself every day.
 This can be something small, like taking a bubble bath or buying yourself a new book.
 Or it can be something bigger, like taking a weekend trip or getting a massage.
 Whatever you do, make sure it's something that makes you happy.

 Social media, burnout and self-care

 Today’s societies encourage us to be “always on”.
-Always looking good for photos on Instagram and always available to respond to messages from a boss to prove we are a good employee.
-If we work for ourselves, “hustle culture” tells us that we must maximise the amount of time we spend working, and that this is a good thing as we get the rewards of our work.
+Always looking good for photos on Instagram and always available to respond to messages from a boss to prove we are a good employees.
+If we work for ourselves, “hustle culture” tells us that we must maximise the amount of time we spend working and that this is a good thing as we get the rewards of our work.

 Constantly comparing ourselves with others is reinforced by social media, so that even when we are not posting photographs we are looking at other people’s lives (or at least what they present as their lives).

 All of this leads us to feel that if we are not doing as much as we can all the time, we are falling behind.
 This is “keeping up with the Jones” in the social media era.